arviz.plot_dist#

 Text to include as part of the legend.

-- rotatedbool, default
+rotatedbool, default False

 Whether to rotate the 1D KDE plot 90 degrees.

-- rugbool, default
+rugbool, default False

 Add a rug plot for a specific subset of values.
 Ignored for 2D KDE.

-, optional If numeric, indicates the bandwidth and must be positive.
-If str, indicates the method to estimate the bandwidth and must be one of “scott”, “silverman”, “isj” or “experimental” when
+If numeric, indicates the bandwidth and must be positive.
+If str, indicates the method to estimate the bandwidth and must be one of “scott”, “silverman”, “isj” or “experimental” when is_circular is False and “taylor” (for now) when is_circular is True.
+Defaults to “experimental” when variable is not circular and “taylor” when it is.

-, optional Quantiles in ascending order used to segment the KDE.
+Quantiles in ascending order used to segment the KDE.
 Use [.25, .5, .75] for quartiles.

-- contourbool, default
+contourbool, default True

 If True plot the 2D KDE using contours, otherwise plot a smooth 2D KDE.

-- fill_lastbool, default
+fill_lastbool, default True

 If True fill the last contour of the 2D KDE plot.